This article was updated in November 2020.

 Internally linking to other blog posts and pages on your website can also improve your SEO success.
 The more relevant links you have, the more likely it is you’ll rank better, which can lead to more traffic and potential leads.

-You can get feedback from your customers
+Get feedback from your customers

 Good business websites do a solid job of giving customers the information they need, but it is usually done so in a one-way manner.
 There’s often no room to ask questions, comment on content, or start a conversation.